-There are several local streets proposed within the subdivision that exceed the 12% maximum street grade; A Avenue, J Avenue, K Street, M Street, and O Street.
+There are several local streets proposed within the subdivision that exceed the 12% maximum street grade.
+See attached Sheet 1 of 1 (Slope Exception Areas).
 The applicant is requesting an adjustment to allow these internal local streets to be developed with a street grade over 12%, up to 15%.